 While it might feel like the peak of the health-conscious craze, the Well is actually part of a broader movement.
 If you’ve noticed that the offices of your dentist or gynecologist or even your pet’s veterinarian has gotten a 360-degree makeover lately, you’re not the only one.
-The club joins a host of millennial-inclined services that are putting design at the forefront in the hopes of making doctor appointments feel like a little less of a chore.
+The club, designed by Rose Ink Workshop, joins a host of millennial-inclined services that are putting design at the forefront in the hopes of making doctor appointments feel like a little less of a chore.

 Mint and blush arches lead to bathrooms covered in dainty floral wallpaper and textured zellige tile.
 In the reflexology room, an entire wall of medicinal plants and herbs, curated by resident plant whisperer Luz LeStrange, brings good vibes.
 Downstairs, dry and wet saunas are carved out of wavy white plaster, while pale pink walls and incense lead guests to the treatment spaces.
 Even the locker rooms have a luxury spa feel, lined with Apparatus lighting and Dyson hair dryers.